How long does a planning appeal take in England?

 Hearing procedure

-Hearings involve a structured discussion between you (or your representative), the council, and the Inspector.
-Used for more complex or contentious cases.
-Average: 35-50 weeks from start to decision.
+Hearings involve a structured round-table discussion between you (or your planning consultant), the council, and the Inspector.
+They are used for more complex or contentious cases where the Inspector wants to explore the issues in person rather than purely on the papers.

 Public inquiry